From visible to SWIR, and beyond

 That’s why the advent of low-cost miniaturized satellites – so-called CubeSats – promises to be a game-changer for hyperspectral remote sensing.
 They allow for the development of a constellation of satellites that scan the same location almost daily.

-Spectral imaging technology can be used to empower space explorers and robotic missions with exceptional capabilities.
+Spectral imaging can be used to empower space explorers and robotic missions with exceptional capabilities.
 The possibilities for opening new horizons in space research range from crafting intricate maps to analyzing planetary atmospheres, identifying valuable minerals, and exploring potential habitats for life.

 In space, and especially for small satellites and space rovers, constraints are different than on-ground: